Zico wants September debate with FIFA rivals - source

 Zico made the suggestion in an email to rival candidate Chung Mong-joon and also said the BBC was willing to organise the debate.

-He suggested, said the source, that it take place between Sept.
-23 and 25, the same week the executive committee of soccer's scandal-hit governing body meet in Zurich.
+He suggested it take place between Sept.
+23 and 25, the same week the executive committee of soccer's scandal-hit governing body is meeting in Zurich.

 Chung had previously written to Zico, saying he agreed with the Brazilian's call made earlier this week, for an early debate among the candidates.